-Written by Special Guest Author Craig L.
+by Craig L.

 The ability to process events like that in my head helped me to recover from a serious action while working with the Army.
 I had very little lag time after a bad day.
 Conduct the Battle Damage Assessment, take part in the After Action Review, clean weapons, get some rest and a hot meal, go to the next brief and repeat as necessary.
 There were times on night missions when we had a long in-fill to the target and there were times when I was scared but it kept me sharp.
 Or times when we knew the risk of hitting an IED on a certain route was high, but I was in the truck because the other guys were in the truck and we were just all in it together.
 That is the commitment and the bond that creates a brotherhood.

 I gave advice to the young men around me when asked and tried to lead by example.
 It was the greatest time of my career and a total honor to have served with such incredible young men.
-After my 5th year my wife wisely pulled the plug on my adventure and I was westbound one last time on that long flight home.
-When my feet hit the ground at Ft Benning it was bitter sweet.
+After my 5th year, my wife wisely pulled the plug on my adventure and I was westbound one last time on that long flight home.
+When my feet hit the ground at Ft Benning it was bittersweet.

-The pain, the loss and the sacrifice all caught up with me.
+The pain, the loss, and the sacrifice all caught up with me.
 That scene was a trigger to my memory that every life is fragile and that during my deployment days I may not have let myself grieve.
 My daughter walked by and asked me what was wrong, I asked her to get her mom for me.
 My wife came to my side and calmed me.
-I did not necessarily feel different afterwards, but I realized I was human, with emotions and feelings, not the robot I thought I had turned into.
-I hope we are learning more about the effects of war and that our leadership understands that war comes at a very big price of national treasure.
-If you send men out and you lose one precious life you need to make it worth it.
+I did not necessarily feel different afterward, but I realized I was human, with emotions and feelings, not the robot I thought I had turned into.
+I hope we are learning more about the effects of war and that our leadership understands that war comes at a very big price in national treasure.
+If you send men out and you lose one precious life you need to make sure it’s worth it.

-I hope we are leaving behind a better and safer world for our children
+I hope we are leaving behind a better and safer world for our children.

 This first appeared in The Havok Journal on November 4, 2018.